-Statements to the 50th Session of the UN Human Rights Council
+Statements at the 50th Session of the UN Human Rights Council

-During the session, which will takes place between 13 June and 8 July, we will share various concerns from Franciscans and other partners with the Council.
+During the session we shared various concerns from Franciscans and other partners with the Council.
 You can find all the statements that were delivered or co-sponsored by Franciscans International below.

 ● ● ●